Find Grad Schools

 • Senior Engineer/Practice Leader-Land Development and Engineering

-In 2016, there was an estimated number of 132,500 jobs in the United States for Wind Energy Engineer.
+In the United States, there were 132,500 jobs for Wind Energy Engineer in 2016.
 New jobs are being produced at a rate of 6.4% which is above the national average.
 The Bureau of Labor Statistics predicts 8,500 new jobs for Wind Energy Engineer by 2026.
-The BLS estimates 9,500 yearly job openings in this field.
+There will be an estimated 9,500 positions for Wind Energy Engineer per year.

 undefined